 Head over to the Nassau County Firefighters Museum and Education Center, a nearly 10,000-square-foot interactive facility where visitors can explore hands-on exhibits that feature antique and contemporary fire gear and an interactive gallery designed to teach kids about fire safety.

-Head over to the Hofstra University Museum, which has a permanent collection of approximately 5,000 works of art in varied media dating from the ancient to the contemporary, and includes American artists of the 18th through 21st centuries.
-Admission is free.
-Kids can complete an activity backpack (and take home completed art projects), use a Guide to Looking, interactive touchscreen kiosk or iPod to enhance a self-guided kid-centric tour—all for free.
+Visit the Hofstra University Museum of Art, which has a permanent collection of more than 5,000 works of art in varied media dating from the ancient to the contemporary, and includes American artists of the 18th through 21st centuries.
+Admission is free and kids can even complete an activity backpack and take home completed art projects!

 Travel to Garden City from New York City area's major airports available via taxi:

-- John F. Kennedy International Airport (JFK), Queens, NY—20 minutes to Garden City LaGuardia Airport (LGA), Queens, NY—30 minutes to Garden City
+John F. Kennedy International Airport (JFK), Queens, NY: 20 minutes